kk-spartans/scholars-cup/08 - Reliving It Up/07 - Preserving life for the future — seeds, samples, and survival.md

 ## Global Music Vault

 Inside the AWA, has og quality recordings of music from across the world.
 Exists to protect the world from things like the universal studios fire.
+Stored as binaries inside super durable silica glass.

+## Github Arctic Code Vault